 You can also use them when scooping kitty litter or when you take your dog for a walk.

-After inspection, they will verify the price they will pay for the item.
+After they inspect the items condition, they will pay you for the item.

 Studies show that by switching to this font saves a person around $20 a year if you print 25 pages a week.